 Not all heroes wear capes—in fact, the hero in this rescue mission is a winter face mask.
 Between the bitter cool air outside and the drying artificial heat inside, our skin just can't catch a break this time of year.
-So to find out how to restore our thirsty skin and prepare it for the rest of the season, we tapped dermatologist Dendy Engelman, MD.
-First, she pointed the environmental reasons behind this change: "Low humidity levels degrade the skin's natural moisture barrier, which can lead to flaking, cracking and peeling," she explains.
+So to find out how to restore our thirsty skin and prepare it for the rest of the season, we tapped dermatologist Dendy Engelman.
+First, she pointed out the environmental reasons behind this change: "Low humidity levels degrade the skin's natural moisture barrier, which can lead to flaking, cracking, and peeling," she explains.
 "Since there's less moisture in the air, water in your skin evaporates more quickly than in humid months."

-Dr. Engleman then goes on to describe the most common skin woes in the winter, which include dry skin and problems that persist as a result of it, including redness, acne, fine lines, dullness, and uneven tone.
-Since we can't control the forecast, the solution lies in combating this loss by giving our skin extra moisture vis-à-vis at-home treatments during our regular skincare routines.
+Dr. Engleman says the most common skin woes in the winter are dry skin and problems that persist as a result of it, including redness, acne, fine lines, dullness, and uneven tone.
+Since we can't control the forecast, the solution lies in combating this loss by giving our skin extra moisture vis-à-vis at-home treatments as a part of our regular skincare routines.

 Charcoal and Clay Masks

 The bases of charcoal and clay masks are made with organic materials used to absorb excess oils and impurities, says Dr. Engleman.
 These are some of the most popular (and photogenic) face masks.
-There are a bunch of subvarieties within this variety of face mask, but in the winter, it's especially important to opt for a more gentle version that won't strip your skin of natural oils while clearing out buildup and debris.
+There are a bunch of subvarieties within this variety of face mask, but in the winter, it's especially important to opt for a gentle version that won't strip your skin of natural oils while clearing out buildup and debris.

 Best For: Detoxifying impurities, stripping away buildup, and removing excess oil